bshlgrs/qm-demos/README.md

 - The different worlds of protons and electrons.
 The protons in the upper world are moving according to a conservative force.
 The electrons are just doing their thing
   - How does this actually play out? what's the breakdown between proton KE, electron wavefunction KE and PE?
 - QM is first order.

+## Shorter version

+- QM has wavefunctions.
+- Their energies are a function of their potential energy and their kinetic energy.